MossRoss/module-three-study-guide/01-npm-for-react.md

 ## Renaming Imported Modules

 - What are some benefits of renaming imported variables?
-- What are some good conventions to follow when naming variables?
+- What are some good conventions to follow when naming variables? (use Camel Case, meaningful to what you are doing)

 ```js
 import {message as hello, anotherMessage} from "./messages.js";